ITA-TECNOLOGIA/pymetamodels/docs/0_Glossary.rst

       output table of variables data

     Model
-      Limited construction of a physical phenomena
+      limited construction of a physical phenomena

     CAx
       general group of computer-aided models